wfcommons/WfCommons/docs/source/parsing_logs.rst

 includes data management, monitoring, and failure handling, and is managed by HTCondor DAGMan.
 Individual workflow tasks are managed by a workload management framework, HTCondor, which supervises task executions on local and remote resources.
-Pegasus logs provide time-stamped event traces from these executions.
+Pegasus logs provide time-stamped event instances from these executions.
 The following example shows the analysis of Pegasus execution logs, stored in a local folder (submit dir), for a workflow execution using the :class:`~wfcommons.trace.logs.pegasus.PegasusLogsParser`
 class: ::